dlubawy/Network-Simulations/README.md

-# ECE 461/561 - Mini Project \#1
+# ECE 461/561 - Mini Projects

-## Two-Transmission-Link Queueing System Simulator and Output
+## Mini Project \#1: Two-Transmission-Link Queueing System Simulator and Output

 This is a project to simulate a two link M/M/1/k queueing system in various configuration formats.
-It ouputs various metrics and graphs to help visualize differences in configurations. **Reports for the project in both PDF and HTML types can be found in the `./docs` folder.**
+It ouputs various metrics and graphs to help visualize differences in configurations. **Reports for this project in both PDF and HTML format can be found in the `./docs` folder.**

 ***

+## Mini Project \#2: Simulation and Analysis of a Circuit-Switched Optical Network with Wavelength-Division Multiplexing

+This is a project to simulate a circuit-switched optical network with wavelength-division multiplexing.
+It outputs dropping probabilities for various network configurations for comparison. **Reports for this project in both PDF and HTML format can be found in the `./docs` folder.**

+***

 ## Installation

 Must have Python3 installed along with the SciPy stack found [here](https://www.scipy.org/install.html#installing-via-pip).
-If those are installed clone the repository: `git clone https://github.com/dlubawy/Queueing-Simulation.git <install directory>`.
+If those are installed clone the repository: `git clone https://github.com/dlubawy/Network-Simulations.git <install directory>`.
 Replace `<install directory>` with where you want the project.

 ***